 Debbie Blake, Director

 Debbie Blake is a creative and resourceful leader with a 20+-year history in the client services, project management, marketing, and account management arena.
 With extensive experience in strategic planning, service delivery, cross-functional team leadership, training, mentoring, and problem resolution, Debbie is passionate about using this skill set to give back to young people and is excited to be a part of Youth Career Institute.
 Debbie holds an undergraduate degree in Organizational Leadership from Mercer University, an MBA in Technology Management from Walden University, and is also a certified Project Management Professional (PMP) and Certified Scrum Master (CSM).
-Debbie lives in metro Atlanta and enjoys traveling, listening to music and spending time with her daughter.
+Debbie enjoys traveling, listening to music and spending time with her daughter.

 Ingrid Love, Esq., Secretary

 A devoted child advocate, Ingrid Love is a longtime resident of Miami-Dade County and has a longstanding history of charitable involvement.
 She is a member of several organizations primarily devoted to the welfare of young people.
 Along with Youth Career Institute, Kiwanis Clubs and other endeavors, she serves as a Guardian Ad Litem in the Dade County child welfare system.
 In addition to her community based work, she has spent many years in various career leadership positions.
 She is currently a member of the Florida Bar and works as an attorney in her private practice.
 In her spare time, she enjoys traveling, working out and spending time with her family.

 David Ameir, Treasurer